My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 Continue reading “Black Mystery/Thriller Authors We Should Be Reading!”

-My Totally Inappropriate Quarantine Reading List!
+My Totally Inappropriate Quarantine Reading List: “Viral” Books For This COVID Era!

 These are crazy times we’re living in, booknerds!
 Forget 2019, 2018 and 2017.
 If you thought those years were bad, 2020 busted in like “hold my beer!”
 I swear to Thor, when Donald Trump was elected, we crossed over into some fucked up multi-verse timeline and it has been tripping me out for nearly four years.
 I’m so tired.

 Just in the first three months of 2020, World War 3 was nearly upon us, half of Australia burnt to the ground, Kobe Bryant died and now we’re in the middle of a pandemic, the likes of which I can’t remember ever happening before in my lifetime.
-And I am old enough to remember the SARS outbreak, but honestly, that sticks out in my memory mostly because of Peter Sarsgaard’s SARS Guards.
+And I’m old enough to remember the SARS outbreak, but honestly, that sticks out in my memory mostly because of Peter Sarsgaard’s SARS Guards.

 Image result for sarsgaard sars guard

 Not to tempt the universe, but seriously, what the fuck is next?
 An Avengers-like alien invasion?
-Part of me thinks just let it happen because this episode of Black Mirror fucking sucks.
+Part of me thinks, “Just let it happen,” because this episode of Black Mirror fucking sucks.
 Let’s just end it.
 Start over.
 Maybe next time we won’t screw everything up so badly.

 That said, does Coronavirus have you sufficiently terrified?
 Are you self-isolating, quarantining or social-distancing?
 Have you used so much hand sanitizer that you can now see all the bones in your hands since your skin peeled away?
 (Seriously, I am running out of moisturizer.)
 Are you hoarding toilet paper like a fucking idiot?
 I certainly hope you’re not sick or otherwise closely affected by this illness, like my dear, sweet, beautiful Idris Elba.